spencertipping/tau/m/records.md

 Arrays distribute a type prefix across a series of elements; for example, `array int8 5` would then be followed by five bytes, each of which would be interpreted as though it had been specified with `int8`.
 The type prefix `t` need not be a single byte; you can have `array utf8 5 5` for an array of five-byte UTF-8 strings.
 You can also have arrays within arrays.

-Array types always include the length and never include the value.
+Array types always include the byte length and never include the value.
+That is, they end at the length-specification.
+Examples of array element types:

++ `tuple 48`
++ `array int8 4`
++ `fixtuple4 48`
++ `utf8 10`
++ `array array fixbytes 10 10 10` -- that is, a 10x10 array of 10-long `bytes` objects

 ### Container indexes
 Container indexes modify simple containers by prepending an index that provides fast lookups.
-The container's values are also sorted by the indexed field.
+The container's values are also sorted by the indexed field for content-indexed lookups.
+Large heterogeneous tuples can be indexed by element subscripts, which is treated the same way.

+Indexes map keys to byte offsets within the container, making it possible to find elements without scanning over a potentially large number of ones that come before the target.

 **TODO**